The rowing events at 1984 Los Angeles Olympic Games took place on Lake Casitas from 30 July to 5 August.

 Beryl Mitchell trained on her own, coached by Jim Clark, the husband of her great friend and 1976-1977 pairs partner Lin.

 The crew sculling squad, which amounted to a double in the end and has been described by several people as “a bit of a mess”, or words to that effect, was variously coached by Rosie, Mark Hayter, Bill Mason at Imperial College, Graham Hall (whose main focus was the men’s eight) and Jim Clark.

-Both Rosie’s and Noel’s work was overseen by Penny Chuter in her role as Director of Coaching.
+Both Rosie’s and Noel’s work was overseen by Penny Chuter as Director of Coaching.